 Looking for activities to do with the whole family?
 Wisconsin is the perfect place to be!
 Here are ten charming local cities with ten unique attractions that you and your family can be sure to enjoy!

 Inside the walls of the History Museum at the Castle, the past comes alive through the stories, photographs and artifacts of people of the Fox Valley.
-Their mission is to inspire appreciation for the rich history of the Fox River Valley area communities through the collections, exhibits and education at the History Museum at the Castle.
-Owned and operated by the Outagamie County Historical Society, the History Museum holds the collections representing the history of the Fox Valley dating back to 1840s.
+Operated by the Outagamie County Historical Society, the museum's collections date back to 1840s.

-Step into a tropical paradise in the Bolz Conservatory at Olbrich Botanical Gardens, filled with exotic plants, flowers, orchids, birds, and a waterfall.
-Or stroll 16 acres of outdoor gardens featuring stunning landscapes and Midwest-hardy plants.
-Outdoor Gardens are free and open daily.
-Conservatory admission is available for a nominal fee.
+Step into a tropical paradise in the Bolz Conservatory at Olbrich Botanical Gardens, filled with exotic plants, flowers, orchids, birds and a waterfall.

 Discovery World at Pier Wisconsin connects innovation, science, technology and the environment with exploration and learning through interactive exhibits and experiential learning programs.
-They are dedicated to helping people positively impact their communities by developing a better understanding of technology and the environment while fostering both innovation and creativity.
-Discovery World is a 120,000-square foot facility that includes interactive science, technology and freshwater exhibits, learning labs, theaters, television and audio studios, and fresh and saltwater aquariums.
+The 120,000-square-foot, exploration-friendly facility includes interactive science, technology and environmental exhibits, learning labs, theaters, television and audio studios, along with fresh and saltwater aquariums.

-Cave of the Mounds National Natural Landmark is a great place to learn about science and history, as well as discover interesting general caving facts like nicknames given for various formations, meanings of spelunking, and safety tips.
-The Cave has the same temperature everday, all year long -- enjoy winter warmth or natural air conditioning in summer - every day is a comfortable 50 degrees!
+Cave of the Mounds National Natural Landmark is a great place to learn about science and natural history.
+On your underground tour, you'll hear fun caving facts and nicknames for unique rock formations, but the best part is the cave has the same temperature ever day, all year long – a comfortable 50 degrees!

-Jurustic Park is a whimsical statuary with over 250 metal folk art scultpures in the forms of dragons and dinosaurs.
+Jurustic Park is a whimsical statuary with more than 250 metal folk art scultpures in the forms of dragons and dinosaurs.
 All the creations come from found objects like antique farm equipment.
 Also on the property is the Hobbit House, an artist studio with jewelry and crafts for sale.